Pseudomodes for non-self-adjoint Dirac operators

-The reader is also invited to compare our results with the application of the same method for Schr\"{o}dinger operators with the polynomial potential $V(x):=ix^{\gamma}$ with $\gamma\geq 1$ in \cite[Ex.~5.3]{KS18}.
+The reader is also invited to compare our results with the application of the same method for Schr\"{o}dinger operators with the polynomial potential $V(x):=ix^{\gamma}$ with $\gamma\geq 1$ in \cite[Ex.~5.3]{KS19}.
 We see that the pseudospectra of the Dirac operators are larger than those of the Schr\"{o}dinger operators.
 While the outcome $\alpha$ is kept between two curves in the Schr\"{o}dinger case, the outcome $\alpha$ in the Dirac case is just bounded from below by a curve.
-Technically, this can be explained by the appearance of $\lambda$ in the denominator of the estimate $\lambda \psi_{-1}'$ for the Schr\"{o}dinger operator, in which the above bound of $\alpha$ is employed (to be clear, \cite[Est.~(5.9)]{KS18}).
-Furthermore, the conditions in \cite[Ass.~III]{KS18} only allow one to investigate the case $\gamma\geq 1$, while ours produce the results for even $0<\gamma<1$.
-Finally, the decay of the problem in \cite{KS18} is attained only when $N$ large enough, while our method gives us the decay even for small $N$.
-In Figure~\ref{fig: Pol}, we see some representatives for the shape of $\Omega$ corresponding to the power $\gamma$.
+Technically, this can be explained by the appearance of $\lambda$ in the denominator of the estimate $\mathrm{Re}\, \left(\lambda \psi_{-1}^{(1)}\right)$ for the Schr\"{o}dinger operator, in which the above bound of $\alpha$ is employed (to be clear, \cite[Est.~(5.9)]{KS19}).
+Furthermore, \cite[Ex.
+5.3]{KS19} only investigates the case $\gamma\geq 1$, while ours produce the results for even $0<\gamma<1$.
+Finally, the decay of the problem in \cite{KS19} is attained only when $N$ large enough, while our method gives us the decay even for small $N$.
+In Figure~\ref{fig: Pol}, we see some representatives for the shape of $\Omega$ corresponding to the power $\gamma$ and the value of $m$ (when $0<\gamma<1$).
 For the faster growing of the polynomial, the pseudospectrum region $\Omega$ stands further away the axis $\alpha=0$.

 \end{example}